By Eric Reyes

 3. Make Investments

 Creating wealth usually involves making investments.
 That’s because your money is able to work for you.
-Before investing, it’s best to speak with a financial advisor so that you don’t get involved in a scam or make a poor decision that doesn’t have a good return on your investment.
+Before investing, it’s best to speak with a certified financial advisor so that you don’t get involved in a scam or make a poor decision that doesn’t have a good return on your investment.
 Pro Tip: If you receive money that’s unexpected, such as a bonus at work, save it and make an investment.

 4. Pay Off Credit Cards